Selection and improvement of product formulae for best performance of quantum simulation: Numerical comparison of product formulae

-Most of these thresholds based on asymptotic expressions are inaccurate, because the thresholds correspond to large time steps where the asymptotic expressions break down.
-An exception is the threshold for 8th to 10th order.
-That corresponds to a time interval around $0.2$ that is sufficiently small that the threshold estimate is accurate.
-In contrast, the calculated threshold between 6th and 8th order would correspond to a time step larger than 3, which is far too large for the scaling of the error to be accurate.
+At 10th order the best value is 3.11 (SS10s35), which when compared with 8th order gives a threshold of $9.3\times 10^{15}$.
+This is far greater than can be expected for realistic simulations.
+To see the reason for this, if we use Eq.~\eqref{eq:totexpspha} for the approximate number of exponentials needed for phase estimation (where the threshold is for $1/\epsilon_H$), it would be more than $3\times 10^{18}$.
+In realistic implementations of quantum chemistry it takes about $10^4$ Toffoli gates per exponential, so this would correspond to a Toffoli complexity over $10^{22}$.
+For comparison, in the analysis of Shor's algorithm in Ref.~\cite{Gidney2021}, $3\times 10^9$ Toffolis were estimated to take 8 hours.
+Even with improvements in gate speed, a simulation sufficiently large for 10th order product formulae to provide an advantage would require a computation time of many millions of years.

-In this case we find numerically that the threshold between these 6th and 8th order formulae (BCE6m10 and YP8m8) is about $7000$, which is less than the threshold calculated above using the asymptotic scaling.
-On the other hand, the threshold for the 6th order formula PPBCM6m6 to our 8th order formula YP8m8 is 940,000.
-That corresponds to about 590,000 time steps, with a time step size of about $1.6$ (for the 8th order formula).
+This threshold between 8th and 10th order can be expected to be accurate (at least for the estimate of the order of magnitude), because it corresponds to small time steps below $0.3$.
+On the other hand, the other thresholds would correspond to large time steps, so would be inaccurate because the asymptotic expressions break down.
+The calculated threshold between 6th and 8th order would correspond to a time step larger than 3, which is far too large for the scaling of the error to be accurate.

+In this case we find numerically that the threshold between these 6th and 8th order formulae (PPBCM6m9 and YP8m8) is increased dramatically, to about $3.2\times 10^{7}$, corresponding to a time step of about $1.22$.
+If the target $\epsilon$ is $0.01$ for example, that would correspond to about 260,000 time steps.
 It is possible to optimise our kernel for the larger time step size in order to provide better performance.
-This optimisation provides a kernel (see Table \ref{tab:processl}) such that the threshold from PPBCM6m6 is about 82,000.
-This now corresponds to 36,000 time steps with a time step size of about $2.3$.
+This optimisation provides a kernel (see Table \ref{tab:processl}) such that the threshold is reduced about a factor of twelve to $2.8\times 10^{6}$.
+This now corresponds to 15,000 time steps with a time step size of about $1.82$.
+This is fewer time steps than expected for simulations of classically intractable systems.
 Thus the optimisation provides another order of magnitude where 8th order product formulae are optimal, albeit with a product formula tailored to the time step size.